 Reports: describe ASIC compliance or relief activity or the results of a research project.

 Document history

-This draft guide was issued in June 2017 and is based on legislation and regulations as at the date of issue.
+This guide was issued in June 2020 and is based on legislation and regulations as at the date of issue.
+The note on the front page was inserted on 27 July 2020.